Purana Qila Has Been Delhi's Pride & Joy For More Than 5 Centuries And Here's Why

 Structures Found Inside The Premises

 The main entrance to the Purana Qila is through the Bada Darwaza (big gate) on the West side of the fort.
 It’s an imposing structure made of sandstone with intricate inlay work of white and coloured marbles and blue tiles.
 The fort encompasses a circumference of around 2 km.
 To the North stands the huge Talaqi Gate or the ‘Forbidden Gate’, with chhatris (overhead round-shaped pavilions) carved with a unique series of lions in marble.
 The last gate, situated on the South Side, is known as the Humayun Gate, which offers a clear view of Humayun’s Tomb in the distance.

 The only two surviving structures within the fort are the Sher Mandal (Humayun’s personal observatory) and the Qila-i-Kuhna Mosque.
 The rest of the fort and its structures were destroyed due to years of plunder and destruction.
 However, just one look at the ruins gives a fair idea of the splendour that must have been synonymous with the fort during its prime.

 Shuffling Back & Forth

-The Old Fort was originally built by the Mughal Emperor Humayun, who subsequently lost it in battle, then regained control over it after many years, only to fall off the second storey of his observatory a year later to an unfortunate death.
+The Old Fort was originally built by the Mughal Emperor Humayun, who subsequently lost it in battle and regained control over it after many years, only to fall off the second storey of his observatory a year later to an unfortunate event.
 Within 15 years of Humayun’s overthrow, the fort changed hands several times, only ending up in its original ruler’s demise – no wonder the fort was believed to be cursed!

-The Old Fort has been subjected to exhaustive amounts of excavation and archaeological survey.
+The Old Fort has been subjected to exhaustive excavation and archaeological surveys.
 The excavated remains of pottery, crafts and various artefacts are on display in the form of an Archaeological Museum within the fort complex.
 The fort has served as the venue for several plays, cultural events and music and dance concerts in the past.